Clergy of Saint Elizabeth

 Msgr.
 Muntone was born in Shanandoah, Pennsylvania and ordained to the Priesthood in July 1964 in Rome, Italy.
 He served as Pastor of St. Elizabeth for 25 years and was loved by many.
 While serving as Pastor of Saint Elizabeth of Hungary he over saw the expansion of the Church offices, as well as serving in a multitude of offices including Diocesan Vicar General and Moderator of the Curia.
 He was named Prelate of Honor to His Holiness by Pope Paul VI, and Prothonotary Apostolic by Pope John Paul II.
 Of special interest to Msgr.
 Muntone was the canonization of Father Walter Ciszek.

 Born and raised in Reading, Pennsylvania, Rev Essig served the community of St. Elizabeth for four years.
 He oversaw the 75 year jubilee celebration, before turning over the reins to Father Pendzick.

 Pastor 2016 - 2021

 Fr John Pendzick was born in Long Island, New York and raised in Allentown, Pennsylvania.
 A graduate of Allentown Central Catholic High School, he entered St. Charles Seminary and was ordained a priest in 1997.
 Fr.
 Pendzick came to St. Elizabeth in 2016 after serving as pastor of Our Lady Help of Christians for 8 years.
-His golden Labrador mix, Dusty welcomed the parishioners at the front door of the rectory with her smile.
+His Yellow Labrador mix, Dusty welcomed the parishioners at the front door of the rectory with her smile.
 Father Pendzick has always been active in Catholic education and is the chaplain for the local Knights of Columbus.
 Following his tenure at St. Elizabeth, Fr.
 Pendzick was assigned to be pastor of St. Thomas More.

 Rev. Stanley M. Moczydlowski